 In this class of models the gauge fields of the standard model cannot propagate in the extra dimensions.
-If the size of the extra dimension is TeV^{-1} , then gauge fields may propagate in the extra dimensions [47].
+If the size of the extra dimension is TeV-1, then gauge fields may propagate in the extra dimensions [47].
 This possibility uses the compacification scale to to set a scale for electroweak symmetry breaking (or supersymmetry breaking, etc.).
-For example, consider all gauge fields living in 4+1 spatial dimensions, where the fifth dimension is compactified in a volume characterized by a radius R. The gauge fields will then all have Kaluza-Klein excitations at integer multiples of 1/R. These KK states have couplings determined by their zero-mode counterparts and are therefore predicted.
+For example, consider all gauge fields living in 4 + 1 spatial dimensions, where the fifth dimension is compactified in a volume characterized by a radius R. The gauge fields will then all have KaluzaKlein excitations at integer multiples of 1/R. These KK states have couplings determined by their zero-mode counterparts and are therefore predicted.

 The search for KK excitations of gauge bosons is similar to the searches for Z'/W' bosons in theories with extra gauge symmetries.
 The strategies of those searches can be directly applied to KK searches.
-While it may not be possible to produce the states directly, there presence will cause distortions in, for example, $e^+e^- \to \mu^+\mu^-$ and a reach well beyond the center of mass energy can be obtained.
-For example, at a 500 GeV linear collider with $100\,\mathrm{fb}^{-1}$ integrated luminosity, KK states cause clear deviations from the SM predictions of $e^+e^- \to f\bar{f}$ if the KK masses are below $10\,\mathrm{TeV}$.
+While it may not be possible to produce the states directly, there presence will cause distortions in, for example, $e^+e^- \rightarrow \mu^+\mu^$ and a reach well beyond the center of mass energy can be obtained.
+For example, at a 500 GeV linear collider with 100 fb-1 integrated luminosity, KK states cause clear deviations from the SM predictions of $e^+e^- \rightarrow f\bar{f}$ if the KK masses are below 10 TeV.

 Another class of models invokes Warped gravity dimensions.
 Here it has been shown that the weak scale may arise as a byproduct of a warped-geometry extra-dimensional space [48].
 This possibility and many variants of it have phenomenological predictions, the most spectacular of which is the observation of TeV-scale KK excitations of the graviton (or other states), whose masses are spaced in a pattern characteristic of this class of models.
-One of the earliest signs of warped extra dimensions would be the discovery of the radion-a modulus associated with the stability of the extra dimensions.
+One of the earliest signs of warped extra dimensions would be the discovery of the radion - a modulus associated with the stability of the extra dimensions.
 Models of brane separation stabilization imply that the radion is expected to be the lightest state directly related to the extra dimension.
 Recent papers have emphasized how similar the radion is to Higgs in collider searchers, but the branching fractions follow a decidedly different pattern [49].
-Careful studies of the production cross-sections and
+Careful studies of the production cross-sections and branching fractions of the radion and Higgs boson may even provide information about gravity-induced mixing between the radion and Higgs boson.